BigNoid/script.skinshortcuts/README.txt

 	Property(backgroundName)    - The display name of the widget will appear here

 You can also use the script to manage any additional properties you would like.
 See "resources/Management Dialog.txt" and "resources/Advanced Usage.txt" - "Overrides.xml" - section 5 (Custom shortcut properties)

+Note, there is an additional property - Property(hasSubmenu) - which is used by the methods used for building all menus in a single list.
+It should not be relied upon to determine whether there are any visible items in a submenu, as it will still return True if all items within the submenu are invisible.
+Suggestion is to use Container.NumItems to determine this information instead.

 Display more controls depending on the mainmenu item